sikopet/blog/posts/perl2python.md

     for line in file('filename.txt'):  # or open("filename.txt")
         print line

+    # the with keyword closes the file automatically (even when the prog crashes)
+    with open("/etc/passwd") as file_object:
+        for line in file_object:
+            # print statement adds a newline so we remove it with rstrip()
+            print line.rstrip()

 Process every line in a file on command line or stdin if no file